 An ophthalmologist is a medical or osteopathic doctor who specializes in eye and vision care.
 Ophthalmologists differ from optometrists and opticians in their levels of training and in what they can diagnose and treat.
 As a medical doctor who has completed college and at least eight years of additional medical training, an ophthalmologist is licensed to practice medicine and surgery.
 An ophthalmologist diagnoses and treats all eye diseases, performs eye surgery, and prescribes and fits eyeglasses and contact lenses to correct vision problems.
 Many ophthalmologists are also involved in scientific research on the causes and cures for eye diseases and vision disorders.

-Additional knowledge and training for specific eye needs While ophthalmologists are trained to care for all eye problems and conditions, some ophthalmologists specialize in a specific area of medical or surgical eye care.
+While ophthalmologists are trained to care for all eye problems and conditions, some ophthalmologists specialize in a specific area of medical or surgical eye care.
 This person is called a subspecialist.
-He or she usually complete one or two years of additional, more in-depth training called a fellowship in one of the main subspecialty areas such as glaucoma, retina, cornea, pediatrics, neurology and plastic surgery, as well as others.
+He or she usually completed one or two years of additional, more in-depth training called a fellowship in one of the main subspecialty areas- such as glaucoma, retina, cornea, pediatrics, neurology and plastic surgery, as well as others.
 This added training and knowledge prepares an ophthalmologist to take care of more complex or specific conditions in certain areas of the eye or in certain groups of patients.

 To schedule an appointment, call (509) 456-0107